karenying/blog.karenying.com/content/posts/2020-10-31--boost-visual-accessibility-by-changing-your-text-color.md

   - 'React'
   - 'Apps'
   - 'Tutorial'
-description: '... to increase visual accessiblity.
+description: 'Please no more white text on light backgrounds.
 Even Facebook gets this wrong.
 Do you?'
 socialImage: '/media/socialImages/boost-visual-accessibility-by-changing-your-text-color.png'
 minutes: '15'
 category: 'brolic af'